jterwilliger30/Graham-Scan-Implementation/README.md

 - Unique Point Generator Error: numPts cannot be greater than (maxVal + 1)^2.
 If it is, the program will exit with code EXIT_FAILURE
 - Integer Overflow error: May have given the program a large maxVal which must be squared.
 The maximum value that can be squared is: 46340.9500011
+- If number of command line arguments does not equal 3, the program will exit with code EXIT_FAILURE